yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 ### Review the Instructions

+The **instructions/instructions_bing_grounding.txt** adds a new tool, "Competitive Insights for Products and Categories" that instructs the agent to use Bing Search to:

+- Gather competitive product names, company names, and prices
+- Never answer questions that are not related to outdoors camping and sports gear
+- Make sure the search results are concise and directly relevant to the query

-The **instructions/instructions_bing_grounding.txt** file provides guidance on how the LLM should use Bing search for grounding purposes.
-It ensures that queries remain relevant to Contoso and maintain a focus on contextually appropriate searches.
+This ensures that queries remain relevant to Contoso and maintain a focus on contextually appropriate searches.

 ### Run the Agent App